mrjackphil/obsidian-crosslink-between-notes/README.md

 ## How to install
 You can install the plugin via the Community Plugins tab within Obsidian.
 Just search for "Add links to current note." when it'll be available.
 ### Manual installation
-You can install the plugin manually by downloading the zip of the latest Github Release.
+You can install the plugin manually by downloading files from [Latest Release](https://github.com/mrjackphil/obsidian-crosslink-between-notes/releases/latest).
 Unzip the contents into your `<vault>/.obsidian/plugins/mrj-crosslink-between-notes` directory.
 [More info](https://forum.obsidian.md/t/plugins-mini-faq/7737).
 ## Donation
 - [Patreon](https://patreon.com/mrjackphil)
 - [Paypal](https://www.paypal.com/paypalme/mrjackphil)